parrondo/mql5-json-api/README.md

 ## About the Project

 This project was developed to work as a server for the Backtrader Python trading framework.
 It is based on ZeroMQ sockets and uses JSON format to communicate.
 But now it has grown to the independent project.
-You can use it with any language that has [ZeroMQ binding](http://zeromq.org/bindings:_start).
+You can use it with any programming language that has [ZeroMQ binding](http://zeromq.org/bindings:_start).

-Backtrader Python client located here: [Python Backtrader - Metaquotes MQL5 ](https://github.com/khramkov/Backtrader-MQL5-API)
+Backtrader Python client is located here: [Python Backtrader - Metaquotes MQL5 ](https://github.com/khramkov/Backtrader-MQL5-API)

 In development:
 * Devitation